fengtao321/leetcode/README.md

 A quick update:
 In future, Zihao has a smart idea for question 1674 :) Tao put his idea into python, like a coding machine, when Zihao went to office.
+In fact, his idea is just a prototype and he has not tried it himself.
+Alice is exactly the pioneer, and also, she is always sincerely encouraging Zihao to go further.

 ## Category
 + [Problem: 1-500](#problem-list-1)